-The nutrient reductions of 15.75% TN on row crops and 11.5% TN for other NM eligible land uses includes the benefits of CGNAM and split applications, nutrient setbacks, etc. This TN reduction estimate includes a level of conservativeness due to the uncertainties in the less-easily quantifiable effects (e.g., N fertilizer banding, manure incorporation, etc.) of the other component practices of Tier 2 were a conservative estimate of the application rate between real-world non-NM acres and those acres under a real-world plan consistent with the definition for FLNAM.
+The nutrient reductions of 15.75 percent TN on row crops and 11.5 percent TN for other NM eligible land uses includes the benefits of CGNAM and split applications, nutrient setbacks, etc. This TN reduction estimate includes a level of conservativeness attributable to the uncertainties in the less-easily quantifiable effects (e.g., N fertilizer banding, manure incorporation, etc.) of the other component practices of Tier 2.
+This reduction estimate is a conservative estimate of the application rate between real-world non-NM acres and those acres under a real-world plan consistent with the definition for FLNAM.

-The efficiency of 20% TP for row crops receiving manure and 18% TP for all other NM eligible landuses, was selected and approved by the Panel’s BPJ as a benchmark value for Tier 2.
-This was based on the estimated combined effect of Tier 1 CGNAM and the amount of phosphorus not applied as a result of using environmental P-risk assessment tools like the P-site index across all agricultural lands.
+The efficiency of 20 percent TP for row crops receiving manure and 18 percent TP for all other NM eligible land uses was selected and approved by the Panel as the value for Tier 2 based on BPJ.
+The determination was based on the estimated combined effect of Tier 1 CGNAM and the amount of phosphorus not applied as a result of using environmental P-risk assessment tools like the P-site index across all agricultural lands.

 Geographic Considerations